Fortnightly on Sundays – 7.30 pm to 10.00 pm

 No need to book, just turn up – Dancers £4 or just come and watch, listen and chat (no charge).
 Everyone welcome from beginners to advanced.
 There will be non-stop Argentine Tango music (plus the occasional contemporary track), a bar and a chance to meet and dance with other tangueros.
 Air-conditioned venue so its comfortable all year round.

-Loads of free parking, air-conditioning, bar, also snacks available and a large dance floor.
+Loads of free parking, air-conditioning, bar, and a large dance floor.
 No need to be a member of the Leisure Centre.

 We try and run the practica every fortnight, however occasional we skip one if another major event clashes with it.
 Please check the dates below.